List of North Karnataka historical sites: Mahakuta

 Mahakuta, once a great center of shaiva cult, Mahakuta is a beautiful place surrounded by hills.
 The Mahakuteshwara temple dedicated to Shiva, is built in the Dravidian style.

 Naganath Temple, located in a forest on the way to Mahakuta, it is one of the early Chalukyan temples dedicated to Shiva.

 Banashankari

 The temple is dedicated to Banashankari or Shakambari (a form of Parvati) is located at Cholachagud popularly called Banashankari.
-A famous fair and festival is held here in Japnuary - February.
+A famous fair and festival is held here in January - February.

 Belagavi

 Belagavi earlier known as Venugrama (Bamboo Village) is one of the oldest, strong, prominent and well cultured historical place nestling high in the Western Ghats.
 The old town area with cotton and silk weavers stands gloriously besides the modern, bustling, tree-lined British Cantonment.

 Belgaum is the District Headquarters of Belgaum District and Divisional Headquarters Of Belgaum division, on the Bengaluru-Pune National Highway.
 It was the capital of the Rattas who shifted to this place from Saundatti during the close of 12th century A.D.
 The place has a fort inside which built by one Ratta Officer called Bichirajain 1204 A.D. exhibits the execution of a totally refined style of temple architecture.
 It has excellently and artistically carved Kamala Basadi having huge protruding lotus petals of stone (Kamala) in its ceiling and this beautiful structure in Chalukya style houses Neminatha Teerthankara image.

 The place came under the Sevunas (Yadavas) and Vijayanagara and later conquered by Mahamood Gawan in 1474 on behalf of the Bahamanis.
 The fort was strengthened by the Adilshahis and there is an excellent structure, Safa Mosque with three entrances, has rich floral and impressive calligraphic designs.
 Two of its pillars have Kannada Inscriptions in Nagari Scripts, one of 1199 of Ratta King Kartaveerya IV and another of 1261 is of Seuna (Yadava) Krishna.

 Due to its proximity to the states of Maharashtra and Goa, Belgaum has acquired the cultural flavour of these states and blended it with the local Kannada culture to create a rich heritage, which is unique in its manifestation.
 It is also known as Malenadu or Rain Country and the vegetation here is verdant green throughout the year.

 This city is famous for Belgaum Kunda.